Zero-based budgeting is an effective way for businesses to tackle persistent cash flow woes.

 Zero-based budgeting promotes transparency and ensures funds are directly tied to outcomes by requiring a detailed explanation for every cost.
 It brings teams together to openly discuss why specific costs matter, ensuring they align with overarching goals.

-This process also gives executives a clear understanding of where the business’s money is going and why.
-The result is more intentional spending that reflects the organization’s needs.
+This process also gives executives a clear understanding of where the business is going and why.
+The result is more intentional spending that reflects the organization, which fosters better cross-department collaboration and reduces the risk of hidden or ignored financial inefficiencies.

 3. Adapts Easily to Dynamic Environments